mvolkmann/blog/src/zig.md

 The file `build.zig` is a build script that uses the compiler API.
 Modify this file to change the characteristics of executable that is produced.

-The file `main.sig` is the starting point of the application.
+The file `main.sig` is the starting point of the project.
 Like many `.zig` files, this begins by importing the standard library with `const std = @import("std");`
 It also defines the main function with `pub fn main() !void { ... }`.